mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of September 6, 2025 (v0.4.64):**
+    -   **Bug Bar Consolidation:** The bug recording bar has been consolidated into a more compact and responsive two-row layout.
+This prevents controls from overflowing on smaller screens and ensures the note input field and primary actions (Stop, Cancel) are always accessible, regardless of the report's title length.

 -   **Week of September 6, 2025 (v0.4.63):**
     -   **Bug Reporter UI Fix:** Fixed a flexbox layout issue in the Bug Detail popup where long commenter names could push the action buttons (dim, mark good/bad) out of view.
 The buttons are now consistently visible on all comments.